How our SSI Cable Technology improves your music...

 The Morrow Audio Design:

 Morrow Audio signal cables ONLY use a small gauge wire.
+This is the second "S" in our technlolgy.
 The different frequencies ride at the same plane in the wire, resulting in less phase and timing errors.
 A more accurate sound is the result.
 The soundstage is huge, instrument timber is accurate, it seems like the performers are in your room.

 "I am listening to Famous Blue Raincoat by Jennifer Warnes.
 I've listened to this CD for 20 years.
 My system has never sounded like this.
 You promised and delivered!
 I didn't doubt your integrity, but have heard so many promises that just don't deliver.
 But now I am experiencing just beautiful sounds here.
 Lots of audio people can wax poetic on all this but I'm just going to say that the MA1 interconnects are working like I want it too; dramatic difference in all area of subjective analysis.
 You should be, and I think you are, proud of your products and design achievements!" - John B